 Maybe my personal style has shifted slightly as I’m influenced by what I see in France.
 Sporty casual with a little French flair never hurt anyone.
 Let’s not forget that every outfit looks better with a warm baguette tucked under the arm!

 Has your style shifted over the years?
-Have you learned how to dress French and does it matter?
+Have you learned how to dress like the French and does it matter what you wear in Paris?